History of Middlesbrough F.C.: Briefly back in the top flight (2010–present)

 Middlesbrough started the 2010–11 season as promotion favourites, but had a poor start and Strachan resigned on 18 October, to be replaced by former player Tony Mowbray.
 However Mowbray left during the 2013–14 season, to be replaced by Aitor Karanka, a former Spain international defender and assistant coach at Real Madrid to José Mourinho.
 Karanka signed a two-year contract and he guided the club back to the Premier League after finishing second in the 2015–16 season.

 Karanka was sacked in March 2017 after a poor run of form, and Middlesbrough were eventually relegated after just one season back in the Premier League finishing in 19th place.

 Since then the club has appointed both Garry Monk who had a brief spell, and Tony Pulis, but have been no nearer to returning to the top flight.
 Middlesbrough appointed Jonathan Woodgate as their new manager at the start of the 2019–20 season.

-Following a rather unimpressive pre-season Woodgate along with his backroom staff including favourite former Karanka stalwart Leo Percovich and Woodgate's former Spurs teammate Robbie Keane, Middlesbrough started off the season with a dramatic 3–3 draw against Luton on Sky Sports on a Friday night.
+Following a pre-season Woodgate along with his backroom staff including favourite former Karanka stalwart Leo Percovich and Woodgate's former Spurs teammate Robbie Keane, Middlesbrough started off the season with a 3–3 draw against Luton on Sky Sports on a Friday night.
 The "golden thread" that was mooted in Woodgate's unveiling alongside former FA senior adviser Adrian Bevington, which called for an attacking and intense pressing style looked like it might succeed.
-Utilising new and exciting youth players like Lewis Wing, Hayden Coulson and Djed Spence, Woodgate seemed like he knew how to get the best out of a mix of old heads and youthful exuberance.
+Utilising new youth players like Lewis Wing, Hayden Coulson and Djed Spence, Woodgate mixed old heads and youthful exuberance.
 Given the enthusiasm following Woodgate's appointment was less than spectacular, it seemed like the Boro faithful were ready to give the local lad, and his new style a chance.